iterative/dvc.org/content/docs/user-guide/data-management/index.md

 <abbr>DVC projects</abbr> separate data from code by replacing large files, data
 artifacts, ML models, etc. in your <abbr>workspace</abbr> with small [metafiles]; We call this process _codification_ (of the data).
-The actual file contents are cached in an independent data store and linked to your project.
+The actual file contents are cached in an independent data store and [linked] to your project.

 ![Code vs. data](/img/code-vs-data.png) _Separating code from data_

 <admon type="info">

-In order to [avoid duplicate content], and to support [versioning features](#data-versioning), files and directories are reorganized in the cache into a [content-addressable structure].
+In order to [avoid duplicate content][linked], and to support [versioning features](#data-versioning), files and directories are reorganized in the cache into a [content-addressable structure].

-[avoid duplicate content]:
-  /doc/user-guide/data-management/large-dataset-optimization
+[linked]: /doc/user-guide/data-management/large-dataset-optimization

 </admon>